 If you’re traveling on a budget and want your money to go further, Prague is the obvious choice.

-That being said, Vienna does have things to offer that aren’t available in Prague, and if that is what suits you better then Vienna is also a great choice.
+That being said, Vienna does have things to offer that aren’t available in the Czech capital, and if that is what suits you better then Vienna is also a great choice.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!